 While seniors might weigh the options of a home remodel against assisted living facilities or apartment living, disabled individuals of all ages can benefit from purchasing and remodeling an older house.
 The renovation costs for more aged homes may prove less expensive if the resident intends to remain there for years to come.

-And of course, as with all real estate, location matters.
 If your house is located in an area with a high number of handicapped or older people, like near a hospital serving disabled veterans, an area where people tend to retire, or even within an existing 55+ retirement community, you might gain resale value from your home modifications for disabled persons.

 Find the Right Home Modifications